Lost in Vagueness: Towards Context-Sensitive Standards for Robustness Assessment under the EU AI Act: Context sensitivity of robustness assessment

+Once the relevant perturbations that may pose a risk to the system have been identified, they have to be tested to determine whether the system can remain functional.
+To test robustness means submitting the model to various types of perturbations to identify vulnerabilities and weaknesses~\cite{lassance2019structural}.
+Various testing techniques have been investigated.
+For adversarial attacks, for example, generative adversarial networks (GANs)~\cite{goodfellow2014generative} can be used to synthesise challenging test cases.
+In the metamorphic testing~\cite{tian2018deeptest,zhou2019metamorphic}, the model's behaviour is evaluated under meaningful input transformations.
+Mutation testing~\cite{shen2018munn, ma2018deepmutation} introduces small faults into the test data to evaluate whether the model can detect them.
+To evaluate the test, metrics are needed to quantify how much a model's performance degrades when exposed to perturbations. \citet{iso2021artificial} overview on the robustness of neural networks assessment distinguishes \textit{statistical methods}, where robustness is defined as a limited performance drop relative to an unperturbed reference set, \textit{formal methods}, which provide mathematical proofs but rely on restrictive assumptions, and \textit{empirical methods}, which rely on experimentation, observation and expert judgement.
 Benchmarking an AI system can also help assess some degree of its robustness, as it provides shared and standardised conditions to compare models under controlled perturbations in a reproducible way.
 The AI Act encourages the development of benchmarks to support the evaluation of high-risk AI systems, but leaves open what counts as an appropriate benchmark and who should be responsible for their creation or maintenance.
-Some benchmarks focus on specific types of robustness.
-RobustBench standardises adversarial robustness evaluation across models~\cite{croce2020robustbench}, while WILDS targets robustness to distribution shifts, including domain generalisation and subpopulation shift~\cite{koh2021wilds}.
+Some benchmarks focus on specific types of robustness: RobustBench standardises adversarial robustness evaluation across models~\cite{croce2020robustbench}, while WILDS targets robustness to distribution shifts, including domain generalisation and subpopulation shift~\cite{koh2021wilds}.
 Some are tailored to a learning paradigm: OpenAI Gym~\cite{brockman2016openai} supports robustness testing in reinforcement learning.
 While others focus on optimisation methods, for example, in heuristic optimisation, IOHprofiler evaluates algorithm selection and configuration under perturbed scenarios~\cite{doerr2018iohprofiler, wang2022iohanalyzer}.
 Benchmarks can thus help establish initial trust in an AI solution even before deployment, but their relevance depends on the type of robustness being tested and the task at hand.